Division Units and Departments

 Western Success Scholars is a program designed to increase opportunities for former foster youth and unaccompanied homeless youth to connect with one another and with a network of supports, services, workshops, and group building activities aimed at helping these students succeed and graduate.

-Overseen by Leonard Jones (he/him), Director of University Residences
+Overseen by Leonard Jones (he/him), Executive Director of University Residences

 Edens Hall 111, MS-9196

 University Dining Services serves the campus with catering, several retail cafés and markets, and three residential dining venues.